DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 #### `\DDTools\ObjectTools::extend($params)`

-Merge the contents of two or more objects together into the first object.
+Merge the contents of two or more objects or arrays together into the first one.

 * `$params`
 	* Desctription: Parameters, the pass-by-name style is used.